swiftlang/swift-evolution/proposals/0497-definition-visibility.md

 ### Implementation hiding for internal and private imports

 One of the motivations for this proposal is implementation hiding for uses of `private` and `internal` imports.
 This motivation would be weakened by the [future direction in SE-0409](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0409-access-level-on-imports.md#hiding-dependencies-for-non-resilient-modules) where the transitive dependencies from those imports are hidden, because one would no longer need to use `@export(interface)` to explicitly hide a transitive dependency.
 In such a case, `@export(interface)` would make explicit what would happen implicitly when the definition of such a function references something available via an internal import.

+### Allow both `@export(interface)` and `@export(implementation)`

+The initial revision of this proposal allowed `@export(interface, implementation)` to mean that both a symbol is exported and the definition is available to callers.
+This feature was lacking any use case: it matches `@inlinable` for Library Evolution, but does not replace it elsewhere.
+The presence of this feature complicates the story, so it has been removed.
+If use cases are found for this case later, it's easy to lift the restriction.

 ## Acknowledgments